-Theresa Gessler works at the Chair of Policy Analysis at the Department of Political Science of the University of Zurich (UZH).
-She is completing her doctorate at the European University Institute in Florence where her PhD thesis examines how and why parties speak about democracy and the political system.
-As part of her PhD, she was also involved in the ERC research project Political Conflict in Europe in the Shadow of the Great Recession (POLCON).
+Theresa Gessler is a postdoctoral researcher at the Chair of Policy Analysis at the Department of Political Science of the University of Zurich (UZH).
+She completed her doctorate at the European University Institute in Florence (2019) where her PhD thesis examined how and why parties speak about democracy and the political system.
 She holds an MA from Central European University with a specialization in political research methodology.
 Theresa’s current research focuses on democracy, party competition and Central-Eastern Europe.
 Methodologically, she is interested in quantitative text analysis and machine learning.

 |Prof. Dr. Anita Gohdes